-- Determine whether a second opinion in the form of an independent appraiser is necessary or helpful to your case.
-(This may not be as easy as you’d think.
-Here’s why.)
+- Determine whether a second opinion in the form of an independent appraisal is necessary or helpful to your case.

 - Determine whether a local appraiser has the qualifications to perform an appraisal for an eminent domain case, and whether that appraiser would do well in front of a jury, if needed.

 - Hire appropriate experts, such as land use planners, engineers, environmentalists, or other experts who could strengthen your highest and best use argument.

 - Ensure your experts and appraiser are sharing information and that their opinions do not contradict each other.